kurosawa467/Smart-Glove-Control-System/README.md

 # The ESP32
 There are two kind of sensors connected to the ESP32.
 An IMU and four flexensors.
-The wireing is as follows:
+The wiring is as follows:
 ![plot](./Reports\ and\ Documents/Glove-circuit.png)

 The code is developed using the Arduino environment.